 In addition, you will receive a statement notifying you:

-- That you have the right to request a free copy of all documents, records and relevant information;
+- That you have the right to request a free copy of all documents, records and relevant information,

-- That you may bring a civil action suit under ERISA; and
+- That you may bring a civil action suit under ERISA, and

 - Of any additional voluntary appeal procedures offered by the Plan.

 The decision of the Board of Trustees is final and binding.
 The Trustees’ decision will be given judicial deference in any later court action.
 You (or any person acting on your behalf) cannot bring a lawsuit against the Annuity Plan to recover benefits from the Plan if you do not timely appeal a benefit denial in accordance with the Plan’s procedures.
-In the event your appeal is denied in whole or in part by the Board of Trustees, you have two years after the appeal is denied to file suit to challenge the claim denial.
-If you do not timely file an appeal with the Plan or file suit within the two-year limitation period, you will be barred from challenging the Board’s decision.
+In the event your appeal is denied in whole or in part by the Board of Trustees, you have one year after the appeal is denied to file suit to challenge the claim denial.
+If you do not timely file an appeal with the Plan or file suit within the one-year limitation period, you will be barred from challenging the Board’s decision.